MSTADreamTeam/MSTA/README.md

-# MSTA
-Multi Strategy Trading Algorithm
+# MSTA: Multi Strategy Trading Algorithm

 Hybrid trading algorithm using a set of predictive methods to detect trends in market price time series.
 The set of predictions is then retreated through an ensemble method to provide a final prediction and a trading strategy is built on it.